The Ruapehu region is a haven for trampers and hikers.

 Experience a piece of history and a vast range of native scenery from the Waimarino Plain (starting at the Ohakune carpark on Marshalls Road) which disappears as you enter the Tongariro National Park.
 Bypass the Old Gate Post, railway tunnel and trek through to the opening where the two Hapuawhenua Viaducts can be found.
 From there you can choose to return to the Ohakune carpark or trek on through to Horopito, passing the Haeremaere Stream and the Taonui Viaduct.

-You can also being your hike from the Horopito end.
+You can also begin your hike from the Horopito end.
 Shuttle transport is available on demand from Ohakune.